zsviczian/obsidian-excalidraw-plugin/README.md

 # Obsidian Excalidraw Plugin
 The Obsidian-Excalidraw plugin integrates [Excalidraw](https://excalidraw.com/), a feature rich sketching tool, into Obsidian.
 You can store and edit Excalidraw files in your vault and you can transclude drawings into your documents.
 For a showcase of Excalidraw features, please read my blog post [here](https://www.zsolt.blog/2021/03/showcasing-excalidraw.html).

-**See details of the 1.0.6 release including a short video, futher below**
+**See details of the 1.0.6 and 1.0.7 release including a short video, futher below**

 ![image](https://user-images.githubusercontent.com/14358394/115983515-d06c2c80-a5a1-11eb-8d12-c7df91d18107.png)